DFE-Digital/dfe-reference-data/README.md

 1. For data that are too large or numerous to bundle into *every* service, it might be worth storing it in a separate gem, included only into the services that need it.
 It will still be version-controlled and almost as easy to access, but there's now two dependencies to keep track of.

 2. For data that need to be updated in something closer to real time, releasing a new version of a gem might be too unwieldy a mechanism to deploy changes.
 Please contact the Data Infrastructure Team to discuss this - we have some ideas for solutions to this, but don't want to run off implementing them until we have some concrete instances of the problem to look at.
-(Spoiler: Maybe some kind of central repository (BigQuery?) that can be updated in near-real-time, combined with a +ReferenceList+ subclass that manages a local cache of an external list in a service's PostgreSQL database for fast lookups?).
+(Spoiler: Maybe some kind of central repository (BigQuery?) that can be updated in near-real-time, combined with a `ReferenceList` subclass that manages a local cache of an external list in a service's PostgreSQL database for fast lookups?).

 ### What kind of data are suitable for treating as reference lists?